yhtang/GraphDot/docs/index.rst

 .. image:: https://readthedocs.org/projects/graphdot/badge/?version=latest&style=flat
    :target: https://graphdot.readthedocs.org/

-GraphDot is a library for similarity comparison between labeled and weighted graphs.
-Currently, it implements the Marginalized Graph Kernel algorithm.
+GraphDot is a Python library that carry out graph dot product computations, a process through which a similarity measure can be defined among the graphs.
+Currently, the library can handle unweighted graphs containing arbitrary nodal and edge labels and attributes via the use of the Marginalized Graph Kernel algorithm.
 It is GPU-accelerated and supports versatile customization through just-in-time code generation and compilation.

 Features
 --------